chongtianfeiyu/gitnote/Javanote.md

 				{
 					return 1;
 				}
+>
 				else if(o1.weight<o2.weight)
 				{
 					return -1;
 				}
+>
 				else
 				{
 					return 0;
 				}
 			}
+>
 			});
+>
 			ts1.add(new apple("green",4.3));
 			ts1.add(new apple("blue",6.7));
 			ts1.add(new apple("black",5.3));
 			System.out.println(ts1);
+>
 			//use TreeSet class
-			//class String has implements the interface comparator itself but we want it compare as t		//he method we want
+			//class String has implements the interface comparator itself but we want it compare as the method we want
-			//that we implement it by ourselves
+			//that we implement it by ourselves.In this sample，we use anonymous class to override the func of compare() in the interface Compatator.
 			TreeSet<String> ts2 = new TreeSet<>(new Comparator<String>(){
+			//use anonymous class to override the func compare() in the interface Comparator to provide a Comparator object for TreeSet.
 			@Override
 			public int compare(String o1,String o2)
 			{